Tenchi2xh/Almonds/readme.md

 > python main.py
 ```

 The font [Envy Code R](https://damieng.com/blog/2008/05/26/envy-code-r-preview-7-coding-font-released) is *highly* recommended.
 If your terminal emulator supports it, try to reduce the line spacing so that the box drawing characters touch.
-When using another font, if the appearance of the fractal seems squashed, try to adjust the constant `CHAR_RATIO` in `params.py`.
+When using another font, the appearance of the fractal may seem squashed because the width to height ratio of the character are different; try to adjust it using the argument `--ratio` (see [Usage](#usage)).

 Using PyPy will make the hi-res captures faster, but the terminal navigation slower.